Jumia/open-source/CONTRIBUTING.md

 We encourage you to contribute to other open-source projects in ways that benefit Jumia.

-Before writing a line of code to change a project, we highly recommend reaching out to the project maintainers via the Issues Tracker, Slack Team or email and letting them know about your plans (many projects already require this as a first step).
+Before writing a line of code to change a project, we highly recommend reaching out to the project maintainers via the Issues Tracker or [Slack Team](https://opensource-jumia.slack.com) and letting them know about your plans (many projects already require this as a first step).

 ## Pull Requests
 [Pull Request template](https://github.com/:vendor:/:project:/PULL_REQUEST_TEMPLATE.MD)